 Dropbox Paper Cons

 That was all I had in the pros section.
-Now, as promised, let’s discuss the areas where Paper lags behind the other writing apps.
+Now, as promised, let’s discuss the areas where Paper lags behind the other writing apps and Dropbox offers.

 #1 No Storyboard or brainstorming tool

 There’s no doubt, scripting anything on Paper takes seconds.
-But there isn’t anything like a storyboard that helps you quickly shape your stories or characters.
+But there isn’t anything like a storyboard that helps you quickly shape your stories or characters and a file request to collaborate on.
 As you can find in Write App, Final Draft, or Scrivener.

-#2 Can’t create and save different versions of content
+#2 Can’t create and save different versions of the content

-Paper doesn’t offer any feature that allows you to keep the previous versions of your content so you can refer back to it in future in case you don’t like the changes you made.
+Paper doesn’t offer any features or formatting options that allow you to keep the previous versions of your content so you can refer back to it in the future in case you don’t like the changes you made.

 #3 Limited export options